 Adult dogs have the reputation of drinking from the toilet.
 Puppies have been known to drown in them.
 Be sure to keep the toilet lid closed when your puppy is in the bathroom.
 If you’re concerned your puppy may open the lid, consider a child safety latch to keep it securely closed.

-If you’re female, you probably have bobby pins, hair clips and ponytail holders in your bathroom.
+If you like to style your hair, you probably have bobby pins, hair clips and ponytail holders in your bathroom.
 While they may be kept securely in a drawer, it’s amazing how these small items can find themselves on the floor.
 Be sure to keep your floor completely free of these kinds of items.

 Most bathrooms contain a rug or two, which also might prove very appealing to your teething puppy.
 Rather than take a chance of having your puppy chew up your rug (and possibly swallow some of it, which can cause a blockage), temporarily remove rugs from the bathroom until your pup is grown up enough not to chew them.
 Rugs can also be a temptation for a puppy that isn’t completely housebroken yet.
 Most dogs prefer to urinate on an absorbent surface than on hard tile.
 If there’s a rug in proximity, your pup is more likely to have an accident.

 The bathroom trashcan will be a favorite of your puppy, who will have fun knocking it over and throwing the contents all over the bathroom.
-He will probably enjoy tearing up some of the contents, too.
-If he gets into it, he may swallow something harmful, like plastic or metal.
+They will probably enjoy tearing up some of its contents, too.
+If they get into it, they may swallow something harmful, like plastic or metal.
 It’s safest to temporarily remove the trashcan from the bathroom while your pup is using that room for his den.

 Puppies love to chew, and any cords within reach may end up in your puppy’s mouth.
 Your pup can be electrocuted if he bites into an electrical cord that’s plugged in.